Multiple data center deployment per workload type

 If not set, Cassandra asks the system for the local address, the one associated with its host name.
 In some cases Cassandra doesn't produce the correct address and you must specify the list_address.

-- auto_bootstrap: false (Add this setting only when initializing a fresh cluster with no data.)
+Add the bootstrap setting only when initializing a fresh cluster with no data.

 - If you are using a cassandra.yaml from a previous